What Is SD-WAN Architecture?

 An on-premises SD-WAN box will connect your site to the nearest network point of presence of your provider.
 Your traffic can hop onto that SD-WAN provider’s optic fiber, private line, which helps lower latency and packet loss levels.

 Not only is this good for traffic, but it is excellent for connectivity to those major cloud applications.
 The performance of all of the network traffic, especially real-time traffic, is going to improve.

 You could think of this as being partially cloud-based and partially on-premises-based because you get the benefits of the cloud while still getting the support of the on-premises box.

 Selecting an SD-WAN for Digital Transformation

-Now that you know about the three types of SD-WAN, you may already know which one is going to benefit your company.
+Now that you know about the three types of SD-WAN architecture, you may already know which one will benefit your company.

 If you are still not sure which approach is best, BCM One is here to help.
 Instead of pushing one solution over the other, we want to give you the SD-WAN solution designed to fit your unique needs.
 Our partnerships with different SD-WAN providers of each type will help us connect you with the right one to accommodate your business.

 An SD-WAN provider with strong security credentials and deep security expertise is essential to your company.
 With organizations moving toward a more digital realm, a scalable network is crucial.
 Partner with an experienced vendor, such as BCM One, if you want the best managed SD-WAN services.